teamwalnut/graphql-ppx/README.md

 #### GRAPHQL_PPX_SCHEMA

-By default graphql_ppx uses `graphlq_schema.json` filed from your root directory.
-You can override it by provind env variable ovverriding it
+By default graphql_ppx uses `graphql_schema.json` filed from your root directory.
+You can override it by provind env variable overriding it